 I am a Visiting Assistant Professor in the Department of Mathematics at the University of California, Santa Barbara.
 My mentor at UCSB is Stephen Bigelow.
 Before this, I was a Junior Fellow at the Institute for Theoretical Studies at ETH Zürich in Switzerland under the mentorship of Anna Beliakova.
 I completed my PhD in Mathematics in 2021 at the George Washington University under the supervision of Józef H. Przytycki.

-My research interests are in quantum topology, low – dimensional topology, and knot theory.
-I focus primarily on the study of skein modules and skein algebras of 3-manifolds and their connections to algebraic geometry, hyperbolic geometry, categorification, Topological Quantum Field Theories, Jones-Wenzl projectors, and cluster algebras.
-More recently I have taken up an interest in skein lasagna modules, which are generalisations of the Khovanov and Khovanov-Rozansky homology theories to 4-manifolds with links in their boundary.
-I also study self-distributive structures, and their generalisations, whose axioms are motivated by the Reidemeister moves in knot theory.
-Quandles and racks are prime examples of such structures.
+My research interests lie in quantum topology, low – dimensional topology, and knot theory.
+My work focusses on skein modules and skein algebras of 3-manifolds and their interactions with algebraic geometry, hyperbolic geometry, categorification, Topological Quantum Field Theories, Jones-Wenzl projectors, and cluster algebras.
+I am also interested in emerging connections between my work and topological quantum computing.
+Recently I have begun exploring in skein lasagna modules, a framework that extends Khovanov and Khovanov-Rozansky homology theories to 4-manifolds with links in their boundaries.

 Research Interests